alessiobernardo/alessiobernardo.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, Politecnico of Milano, Milano, Italy, 2019-2022 (expected)
+* Ph.D in Computer Science, Politecnico of Milano, Milano, Italy, 2019-2023
+* Visiting Researcher at the University of Waikato in the Machine Learning group, Hamilton, New Zealand, September 2019 – November 2019
 * M.Sc. in Computer Science, Politecnico of Milano, Milano, Italy, 2016-2019
 * B.S. in Information Technology, Politecnico of Milano, Milano, Italy, 2013-2016

 Work experience
 ======
-* November 2019 – Current, PhD scholarship student at Politecnico of Milano, Milano, Italy.
+* May 2023 – Current, Research Fellow at Politecnico of Milano, Milano, Italy.

-* September 2019 – November 2019, Visiting Researcher at the University of Waikato in the machine learning group, Hamilton, New Zealand.

 * October 2018 – September 2019, Analyst Programmer at Halley Lombardia srl, Cantù, Italy.
 ​